kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-financial-results.md

 If you remember the revenue growth drivers like mobile search and Youtube traffic, these are also **reasons why a proportion of the cost of revenues increased.** In its annual earning report Alphabet is even warning about this going forward.

-For example one of the reasons why an increase in mobile search means more traffic acquisition costs (TAC) for **Google is that it** <a href="https://www.cnbc.com/2019/02/12/goldman-sachs-apple-dependent-on-google-for-services-revenue.html">**probably pays $9.5 billion to Apple**</a> just to keep Google as a default search engine in Apple products.
+For example one of the reasons why an increase in mobile search means more traffic acquisition costs (TAC) for **Google is that it probably** <a href="https://www.cnbc.com/2019/02/12/goldman-sachs-apple-dependent-on-google-for-services-revenue.html">**pays $9.5 billion to Apple**</a> just to keep Google as a default search engine in Apple products.

 Let's look at the breakdown of Alphabets expenses and their growth.
 Most of the items are growing above the revenue growth rate of 23%.
 There are two lines which are increasing by a growth rate that is in line with revenue growth or below and those are "Cost of revenue - TAC" and "General and administrative."